Coors Field Fan Health Promise

 On the elevated platform near scoreboard or outside the gate after first pitch

 Follow the Rockies on social media to stay connected with the club 24/7/365!
-The Rockies are active on Facebook, Twitter (English: @Rockies, @CoorsField, and @RoxDugoutStores; Spanish: @LosRockies), Instagram and TikTok, each offering real-time updates, unique behind-the-scenes content, ticket specials, contests, giveaways and more.
-Follow the Rockies on each of the platforms listed above and visit ROCKIES.com/connect for the Rockies' social media hub.
-For questions regarding Rockies social media, email [email protected] and for information on the new ballpark-specific Twitter account, see @CoorsField.
+The Rockies are active on Facebook, Twitter (English: @Rockies, @CoorsField, @RockiesClubInfo and @RoxDugoutStores; Spanish: @LosRockies), Instagram and TikTok, each offering real-time updates, unique behind-the-scenes content, ticket specials, contests, giveaways and more.
+Follow the Rockies on each of the platforms listed above and visit ROCKIES.com/connect for the Rockies’ social media hub.
+For questions regarding Rockies social media, email [email protected] and for information on the ballpark-specific Twitter account, see @COORSFIELD.

 In partnership with Xcel Energy, the Colorado Rockies installed solar panels on the Rockpile in 2007.
 These solar panels produce over 14,000 kilowatt hours of energy each year, enough to power the Rockpile board during games.